 - have successfully completed a bachelor's, master's, or doctoral degree in a STEM field based on the government classification.
-You can find the CIP code for your previous degree on page 1 of the current format I-20 or at the top of page 3 of the old format I-20.
+You can find the CIP code for your previous degree on page 1 of your I-20.
 If you have questions about your eligibility, contact us.

 - are currently authorized for post-completion OPT and have reported your current local US address and primary employer on the OPT reporting form.

 - have a job with a company enrolled in the government's E-Verify program.
 Find out if your employer is E-Verify enrolled.
 Please note, NYU is not an E-Verified employer.
 Review NYU's policy.